nspcc-dev/neofs-node/cmd/neofs-adm/README.md

 Admin tool provides an easier way to deploy and maintain private installation of NeoFS.
 Private installation provides a set of N3 consensus nodes, NeoFS Alphabet, and Storage nodes.
-Admin tool generates consensus keys, initializes side chain, and provides functions to update the network and register new Storage nodes.
+Admin tool generates consensus keys, initializes the sidechain, and provides functions to update the network and register new Storage nodes.

 ## Build

 To build binary locally, use `make bin/neofs-adm` command.

-For clean build inside a docker container use `make docker/bin/neofs-adm`.
+For clean build inside a docker container, use `make docker/bin/neofs-adm`.

 Build docker image with `make image-adm`.